Ryan-Cooley/TIP3P-Water-Simulation/README.md

 ## 🤝 Contributing

 This project serves as a reference implementation for TIP3P water simulations.
 Contributions that improve accuracy, efficiency, or documentation are welcome.
+This code uses standard open-source molecular dynamics tools and established methodologies, making it suitable for educational and research purposes.

 ## 📚 References